ajoh504/referenceguides/python.md

 To use an else statement inside of list comprehension, re-order the syntax as such: `<new list> = <expression> if <condition is True> else <expression> for <iterator> in <iterable>`

+NOTE: This is not considered true "list comprehension."

 ```py
 prior_list = [1,2,3]
 new_list = [i if i > 0 else 'Cannot append list item' for i in prior_list]